pawamoy/git-changelog/docs/usage.md

 ## Show bumped version

 To retrieve the bumped version (for example, to pass the same version to your package builder) use the `--bumped-version` flag.
-This flag forces output to stdout (overriding `--output`), uses the `bumped_version` template, and sets `--bumped` to `auto` if it isn’t already set.
+This flag forces output to stdout (overriding `--output`) and sets `--bump` to `auto` if it isn’t already set.

 ```bash
 git-changelog --bumped-version